driftAbout/whiteboard_challenges/challenge_07/README.md

   - Test 1: Test to validate that the solution module exists.

-  - Test 2: Test to validate that solution.loop is a function.
+  - Test 2: Test to validate that solution.ouroboros is a function.

-  - Test 3: Test to validate that solution.loop loops n times.
+  - Test 3: Test solution.ouroboros to return false for a non-circular linked list.

+  - Test 4: Test solution.ouroboros to return true for a circular linked list

+  - Test 5: Test solution.ouroboros to return false for non-circular linked list with empty head'

   ### Invalid input

- - Test 4: Test solution.loop to validate 0 loops when supplied 0 as an arg.

- - Test 5: Test solution.loop to validate 0 loops when a non number an arg.

- - Test 6: Test solution.loop to validate 0 loops when a callback is missing.
+  - Test 6: Test solution.ouroboros to return null for an empty object

- - Test 7: Test solution.loop to validate 0 loops when a callback is not a function'
+  - Test 7: Test solution.ouroboros to return null for non objects, ie, array, string number, null, undefined.